Spore Hero: Gameplay

-The protagonist of the game is the player, a blue creature from an egg inside a blue crystal meteor that crashed on the planet, along with other blue meteors that the player can destroy in order to gain DNA points for evolving the player's character.
+The protagonist of the game is the player, a blue creature from an egg inside a blue crystal meteor that crashed on the planet, along with other blue meteors that the player can destroy in order to gain blue meteor shards for evolving the player's character.
 The antagonist is a red creature named Zarkhathor, whose egg was inside a red crystal meteor.
 The player must do quests, fight, sing, dance, and pose with other creatures that are in "tribes" in order to earn creature parts, as well as dig creature parts up from dead creature carcasses that the player uses to evolve themselves in order for the game to progress.
 The main objective of the game is to go through five different stages, Mushroom Valley, The Ancient Grounds, Moonlit Stoneway, Moonlit Caverns, and Mushroom Grove, with The Ancient Grounds acting as a nexus between these stages.
-The player must find at least five different special creature parts for the ancient guardian, a statue of a creature that comes to life after all five parts are put on the creature.
+The player must find at least five different special creature parts for the Ancient Guardian, a statue of a creature that comes to life after all five parts are put on the creature.
 After the statue comes to life, it destroys the barrier between The Ancient Grounds and Creature Beach, the final stage of the game.
-In creature beach, the player has a final showdown with Zarkhathor after receiving a special part from the Ancient Guardian that allows the creature to shoot blue crystals out of it's body at the enemy.
-The player enters the mouth of a gigantic octopus-like creature with a large, gaping mouth and a single eye, with many long tentacles going into and out of the ground of Creature beach.
+In Creature Beach, the player has a final showdown with Zarkhathor after receiving a special part from the Ancient Guardian that allows the creature to shoot blue crystals out of its body at the enemy.
+The player enters the mouth of a gigantic octopus-like creature with a large, gaping mouth and a single eye, with many long tentacles going into and out of the ground of Creature Beach.
 After beating Zarkathor, the player gets to edit the Zarkathor creature to "not be a threat" anymore.
 After going back to the Ancient Grounds, the player learns that the ability that the special part they received has will no longer work.